enr24/Data-Science-Academic-Projects/Intro to Data Science Labs and Projects/Readme.md

 Worked with email data.
 Learend about K-nearest neighbors and artifical nerual networks to try and predict which emails would be considered spam vs which ones were not.
 # Lab 9
 Worked with United States Crime Data.
 Learned about Principal Compnents Analysis and how to program it.
 Also learned about clustering and distance matrix.
+# Mini-Project 1
+Worked with data on Marvel Characters and DC Characters.
+Compared the two datasets to see which dataset had more male characters vs female cahracters and which dataset has more frequent characters(Made an apperance more than 100 times).
+Also dtermined what was the most common eye-color for the frequent characters.
+# Mini-Project 2
+Applied webscrapping data on profootball reference and extracted data on passing yards leaders.
+Wanted to see if the leaders passing yards decreased or increased over the years.
+# Mini-Project 3
+Worked with data on credit cards.
+Applied basic Machine-Learning concepts to the dataset (Test,Train,Random Forest, Tree Model).
+# Mini-Project 4
+Worked with Southwest Airlines and Alaska Airlines Fleet information.
+Wanted to see which carrier had the younger fleet and which one was truly "All Boeing".
+# Final Project
+Worked with data on Airplane crashes.
+Wanted to see which airplane model (Boeing 737, Airbus A330) and which airline had the most fatalities amongst passengers and crew members.